scintill/electrum-web/electrum/source/getting-started-overview/index.md

 ----------------

-This document will show you how to install Electrum on Windows, Mac, Android, GNU/Linux and FreeBSD platforms.
+This document will show you how to install Electrum on Windows, Mac, Android, GNU/Linux and BSD platforms.

 Installation
 ------------

 #### Requirements

 None.
-Zero extraneous software or hardware is required to use Electrum.

 #### Windows